sbmlteam/liblx/src/bindings/swig-windows.rst

 Here are some instructions for getting a basic SWIG/Python wrapper to work on Windows using Visual Studio tools.
+This is completely independent from liblx.

 by Matthew Gillman, September 2021.